Egan’s Creek Greenway

 Pair your visit to Egan’s Creek Greenway with these nearby destinations:

-- Fort Clinch State Park (1.5 miles away) – A historic Civil War fort with hiking trails and beachfront access.
+- Fort Clinch State Park (about 1.5 miles away) – A historic fort with additional trails, beach access, and scenic views.

-- Fernandina Beach Historic District (2 miles away) – A charming downtown area with boutiques, restaurants, and historic sites.
+- Fernandina Beach Historic District (about 2 miles away) – A walkable downtown area with restaurants, shops, and historic character.

-- Main Beach Park (1.5 miles away) – A family-friendly beach with picnic areas and oceanfront views.
+- Main Beach Park (about 1.5 miles away) – A popular public beach with picnic areas, playgrounds, and oceanfront access.

 Amenities & Facilities

-- Trail Markers & Maps – Signage and maps posted at key locations.
+- Trail Signage & Maps – Basic maps and wayfinding signs may be posted at select entrances.

 Accessibility